Serhii-Bolhovskyi/my-team-website/README.md

         plugins: [],}
     ```

-6. Create a folder `input.css`.
+6. Create a file `input.css`.
 Add the @tailwind directives for each of Tailwind’s layers to your main CSS file:
    ```
     @tailwind base;
     @tailwind components;